pokt-network/pocket/utility/doc/E2E_FEATURE_PATH_TEMPLATE.md

 ## Introduction & Goals

 The [Pocket Network Specification](https://github.com/pokt-network/pocket-network-protocol/tree/main/utility) implementation is driven by various [milestones](https://github.com/pokt-network/pocket/milestones) and protocol/module/component specific tasks.
-Each feature cross the boundaries of business logic, data types, and interfaces for different components.
-Due to the complex nature of implementation, we've designed a more streamlined approach.
+Each feature crosses the boundaries of business logic, data types, and interfaces for different components.
+Due to the complex nature of implementation, we've designed a streamlined "developer journey".

 **The goal** of this document is to outline a well-defined process for adopting an end-to-end feature path approach.
 This makes each feature/task easier to scope, reason about, design, and implement.